tichavskym/sur/README.md

 - *K-Folds* denotes the cross-validation approach tried.
 - *Early Stopping* - the saved epochs means in which epoch the final model was saved.

-To improve the image model performance of the larger dataset the deeper and larger ResNet model should be used (such as ResNet50, etc.).
-Of course, a wider range of augmentation techniques could be used.
+To improve the image model performance on larger datasets, a deeper and larger ResNet model should be used (such as ResNet50, etc.).

 ## Combined model

 The combined model uses both systems for audio (GMM) and images (ResNet18).
 The combination of the models can be obtained using the three approaches.
 All of these approaches calculate the final probability as follows:

 $P_{COMB} = w_{GMM} * P_{GMM} + w_{RESNET} * P_{RESNET}$